TrimAgency/angular-2-starter-template/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Heroku Deployment

+* This starter app is Heroku deployment ready.
+Build environments are determined by the `NODE_ENV` system environment variable.
+As such, please ensure that you set the appropriate Config Vars for your staging and production environments.
+* Static assets will be served from `dist/` folder
+* SSL is forced